Angelonius/Project-Steppefolk/README.md

-# Project-Steppefolk
+# Project-Ironriders
-This is the revival of HaChol's The Scythia add-on for the [Battle for Wesnoth](https://www.wesnoth.org), a turn-based strategy game.
-After 7 years, this add-on rises again!
+This is my own add-on for The Battle For Wesnoth.
+I'm gonna port and modify an old faction that I made way back in 1.10 into Github.

+Warning: Strong.